 The Best Bedding Solution

 The Tot Cot is meant to be used in conjunction with the thick sleeping mats for preschool that many institutions provide.
-The corner bands attach to cot legs, keeping it in place as your child snoozes.
+The corner bands attach to cot legs, keeping them in place as your child snoozes.

 The Tot Cot is made from a 65% poly / 35% cotton weave, and according to the company, doesn’t use flame-resistant chemicals.
-According to Urban Infant, “We specifically test our materials and coatings frequently to be sure our accessories meet or exceed government recommendations limiting heavy metals, lead and phthalates in children’s items.”
+According to Urban Infant, “We specifically test our materials and coatings frequently to be sure our accessories meet or exceed government recommendations limiting heavy metals, lead, and phthalates in children’s items.”